TommasoPieroncini/GoShoppingApp/README.md

 # GoShoppingApp

 Shopping Lists/Chat application for group grocery shopping.

-\nAbout to be refactored to use MVP architecture
+About to be refactored to use MVP architecture